 - § 1 Validity of General Provisions

-- I Goals, contents and structure of the program
+- I. Goals, contents and structure of the program

-- § 2 Contents and goals, regular duration of study, scope, start date of program
+- § 2 Contents and goals, prescribed minimum period for completion, volume, and start date of program

 - § 3 Structure

 - II.
 Teaching of material

-- § 4 Types of classes within the modules
+- § 4 Types of classes within the module

 - § 5 Languages of instruction and examination

 - § 6 Types of assessment

 - III.
 Organization of program

 - § 7 Volume of material

 - IV.
 Master's examination and overall grade

 - § 8 Nature and execution of Master's examination

 - § 9 Master's thesis

-- § 10 Calculation of the overall grade
+- § 10 Calculation of the Master's overall grade

 - V. Closing remarks

 - § 11 Effective date, transitional arrangements